Frequently Asked Questions

 Actually, there is nothing better then sitting in a brew pub sipping on a nice porter while it rains outside.
 You will enjoy it.

 This will depend upon guidelines from King County.
 As long as the breweries are allowed to stay open, we will try and conduct tours.
+Our tours will start after Easter, April 7.
+2021.

 During phase 1.5 and phase 2, the King County Health Department strongly urges people to wear a cloth mask when they are not at a table eating or drinking beer.
-Some of the breweries will require this.
+The breweries require this.
 Out of consideration for our staff and our other guests, we would like for you to wear a mask.
 We will provide a disposable mask for you to use.
 I realize that this may not be completely logical.
 Wearing the mask some of the time will not completely eliminate the possibility of spreading the corona virus, but it will help restrict the spread of the virus.
 If you completely refuse to wear a mask, I will refund 75% of your ticket price and ask you to go on your own tour.

 If you are worried about getting the corona virus, I would advise you to continue to self-isolate.
 Even with face masks and social distancing at the breweries there is still a chance of contracting the virus.
 Our tours will still be available when the situation improves.